Mysterious old British pennies that bring good fortune...

 My method of finding lucky coins is not foolproof.
 Therefore, when this handful of lucky coins is snapped up, I can't guarantee there will be any more coins available for some considerable time.
 There either will be or there won't be.

 But how can a coin - even an old one - change your luck, you ask?
 Good question.
 This is how it works: These coins are mascots, genuine lucky charms, that connect you to your innermost self, to your genius inside, which you were born with.
 As you grow through childhood and become a teenager, you lose touch with this side of yourself, which lies in the deepest depths of your subconscious mind.

 These coins help put you back in touch with this aspect of yourself.
 Once that happens, everything changes...

 Be aware, though, that not everyone will become wealthy or will meet the partner of their dreams.
 To say that would not be realistic.
 What the coins do is put you on the right path in life - your path.
 That way, you flow with the river of your life, instead of against it.
 Do that and things fall into place naturally.

-When you buy a lucky coin from me, you are in safe hands.
-As the author of the bestselling cult classic, "Doktor Snake's Voodoo Spellbook" (St Martin's Press), I have had many years experience providing people with lucky charms and talismans to boost their luck and improve their lives - as my customer testimonials show.
+NOTE: When you buy a voodoo working from Doktor Snake, you are in safe hands.
+As the author of the bestselling cult classic, "Doktor Snake's Voodoo Spellbook" (St Martin's Press), Doc has had many years experience helping people just like you improve their lives - as his customer testimonials show.

 How much does it cost?

-If you are in Britain or Europe, you will receive your Lucky Coin within two working days of the working being performed.
-If you're in the US, it takes seven to ten working days.
-Europe three to five working days.
-The rest of the world typically no more than seven to ten days.
+If you are in Britain or Europe, you will receive your package within two working days of the ritual being performed.
+If you're in the US, it takes seven to ten working days, likewise for the rest of the world.

 How To Order